Clinical Negligence Defence

 Admissions / Denial of Liability

-In some instances, doctors accept that they have in good faith made a clinical error of judgement which has unintentionally harmed a patient.
-In such cases, a careful assessment needs to be undertaken to assess whether the doctor should accept responsibility (called in legal terminology ‘Accepting Liability’).
-In some cases no harm will have been caused by the error of judgment, and there will be a denial of causation, even where a breach of duty of care is admitted (without the admission of liability).
+In some instances, doctors might accept that they have in good faith made a clinical error of judgement which has unintentionally harmed a patient.
+In such cases, a careful assessment will need to be undertaken to assess whether the doctor should accept responsibility (called in legal terminology ‘Accepting Liability’).
+In some cases, no harm will have been caused by the error of judgment, and there will be a denial of causation, even where a breach of duty of care is admitted (without the admission of liability – causation of injury being denied).
 However, where liability is accepted, and there is an acceptance therefore that damage has been caused, there will need to be an assessment of damages (known as ‘Quantum‘ in legal terminolgy).
 Advancing a good (and well-evidenced) counter-argument to the damages claim can lead to significantly lower compensation being paid by a doctor or their insurer to the patient.

 Where a doctor denies an element of a patient’s allegations of clinical negligence, the doctor may need to give evidence at a trial before a civil judge.
 Clinical Experts in the doctor’s specialist fields may also need to be instructed to give a written opinion and to give evidence.